Hurwitz spaces and Inverse Galois Theory: Hurwitz spaces

 where ${\rm Hur}_{r,d}(2^r)$ is the subspace of ${\rm Hur}_{r,d}$ of all covers $X\rightarrow \Pp^1$ of monodromy group $S_d$ and $r$ branch points with $2$-cycles as branch cycles, for some integer $r=r(g,d)$.
 The crucial point is that ${\rm Hur}_{r,d}(2^r)$ is connected as a consequence of the transitivity of the appropriate braid group action.
 Connectedness of ${\mathcal M}_g$ follows.
 This was improved by Severi, Fulton and Deligne-Mumford to show that ${\mathcal M}_g$ is an irreducible variety in all cha\-rac\-te\-ristics.
 A similar argument shows irreducibility of modular curves.
 See \cite[\S 2.4]{DeZakopane}.
 1mm

 The general natural map ${\rm Hur}_{r,d} \rightarrow {\mathcal M}_g$ (where $r$, $d$ and $g$ are related by the Riemann-Hurwitz formula) is important for it connects two different worlds: covers have a topological origin while curves are algebraic objects.
 Questions about this map may be difficult (\hbox{e.g.} Question \ref{question-Mochizuki} below) but rewarding.
-For example, works of V\"olklein \cite{MR2148464} on special loci of ${\mathcal M}_g$ in connection with some of Cornalba \cite{MR932781} rest on this map.
+For example, works of V\"olklein \cite{MR2148464} on special loci of ${\mathcal M}_g$ in connection with some of Cornalba \cite{MR932781} rely on this map.
+In a more arithmetic direction, the knowledge we have on the action of ${\rm Gal}(\overline{\mathbb Q}/{\mathbb Q})$ on Hurwitz spaces can yield information on special loci of ${\mathcal M}_g$ and its stack structure; see \cite{collas-maugeais1} \cite{collas-maugeais2} and the anabelian \cite{tsujimura}.
 Another map from the Hurwitz space connects two different worlds, in the Galois context this time: it is the map ${\rm Hur}_{r,G} \rightarrow {\mathcal N}_G$ to the Noether variety ${\mathcal N}_G = \Aa^d/G$ with $d=|G|$, which lands in the territory of rationally connected varieties.

 \begin{question} The following question was asked to me by S.~Mochizuki.
 In the Hurwitz original situation, the map ${\rm Hur}_{r,d}(2^r) \rightarrow {\mathcal M}_g$ is dominant, and it is generically non-quasi-finite (for dimension reasons).
 On the contrary, in the case $d=2$, the map ${\rm Hur}_{r,d} \rightarrow {\mathcal M}_g$ is not dominant if $g\geq 3$ (not all curves are hyperelliptic); and it is quasi-finite if $g\geq 2$ (as degree $2$ covers $X \rightarrow\Pp^1$ are Galois and come from the finite list of auto\-mor\-phisms of $X$).
 The question is: to what extent are there examples of components $\mathcal H\subset {\rm Hur}_{r,d}$ such that $\mathcal H \rightarrow {\mathcal M}_g$ is not dominant, but nevertheless generically non-quasi-finite? \end{question}